ChuckMXC/documentation/docs/tutorials/tutorials-nodes-collators-setup.md

 Onboarding takes place at **_n+1_** session.
 Once your collator is active, you will see your collator inside **Network** tab every time you produce a block.
 You will also see your collator in **_Network > Collators_**.

+### Do you have any questions ?

+DataHighway discord has a dedicated channel for any collators questions.
+Join our discord and head on to the 🌀-collators-🌀 channel, in the Support category.

+To join our discord, simply go to datahighway.com and scroll down until you see the discord logo.
+Click on it and become a member of the DataHighway familly.